FlashMoE: Fast Distributed MoE in a Single Kernel: Fused MoE Kernel Design

 where: $P$ is the expert parallel world size, $R$ identifies communication rounds (\ie two rounds, one for token dispatch and one for combine), $B$ is number of staging buffers, $E$ is the number of local experts, $C$ is the upscaled expert capacity (\S\ref{subsubsec:payload}) and $H$ is the token embedding dimension.
 Our core insight to enable non-blocking communication is \emph{temporal buffering}.
 Specifically, we overprovision memory for the underlying token matrix by at least $2 \cdot r$ times, where $r$ is the number of communication rounds in the dependency graph, and the factor of $2$ accounts for separate buffers for incoming and outgoing data within each communication round.
 For MoE models, we have $2 \cdot r = 4$.
 This modest increase in memory usage eliminates the need for synchronization during one-sided data transfers.
 Figure~\ref{fig:sm} illustrates how cells within this symmetric tensor layout are indexed and used for Direct Memory Access (DMA) and Remote DMA (RDMA) operations.
 As Theorem~\ref{theorem:ww} reinforces, this indexing scheme over $L$ is the underlying mechanism that allows for fully non-blocking accesses eliding synchronization because all accesses are write \emph{conflict-free}.
 See\S~\ref{sec:proof-of-theorem} for the proof. \begin{theorem} The symmetric tensor layout $L$ is write-write conflict-free. \end{theorem} To construct $L$, we start from the original token buffer $T \in \mathbb{R}^{S \times H}$, where $S$ is the sequence length and $H$ is the token embedding dimension.
 We first reorganize the sequence dimension $S$ into three sub-dimensions representing the expert capacity ($C$), local expert slots ($E$), and the expert parallel world size ($W$), st:

 In the typical case of uniform expert distribution (illustrated in Figure~\ref{fig:mem_layout}), we have $S' = S$ and $E' = E_W$, where $E_W$ is the total number of experts in the model.
 Thus, the size of the token buffer is $Size(T) = S' \cdot H$.
 In Figure~\ref{fig:mem_layout}, each cell labeled $E_i$ (with $i \in \{0,\ldots,3\}$) is a matrix of size $(C, H)$.
 Extending prior work~\cite{DBLP:conf/iclr/LepikhinLXCFHKS21, comet}, we introduce additional temporal dimensions $R$ (communication rounds) and $B$ (staging buffers).
 Each communication round has two fixed staging slots: one for outgoing tokens and another for incoming tokens.
 Each slot, indexed by dimension $P$, forms a tensor of shape $(S', H)$.
 Therefore, the tensor size $Size(L)$ is generally at least four times the original token buffer size, becoming exactly four times larger in the case of uniform expert distribution.
-Empirically, we find:
+Empirically, we find $Size(L) \approx 4 \cdot Size(T)$, contributing memory overhead $\leq 2$\% of memory capacity for inference of popular models.
+We present a thorough breakdown in~\S\ref{sec:eval:memory}.